CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 Use Cases
 =========

-####	Use Case Number: 1
-	ID: 				UC-1
+####	ID: 				UC-1
 	Title:   			BrowseQuestions
 	Description: 		The user will be able to browse questions. the veiw will consist of just the question string, (likely) the number of answers, upvotes, date made. exact view determined by the questionBrowse Item.
-The browse should be sorted by date, relavancy, and pictures .
-I will just test if all the items are added. and once that passes move on to testing if the are sorted properly.
+The browse should be sorted in a manner tested below.
+I will just test if all the items are added.
 	Primary Actor:   	AppUser
 	Precondition:	 	AppUser has network connection to view non-favorite/saved questions if not display nothing in list
 	Postcondition:	 	On success, AppUser views questions made by Authors Main Success
 	Scenario:
-						1. The user clicks on the Questions button or returns to the Question screen.
+						1. The user clicks on the Questions or returns to the Question screen.
 						2. The list view displays all of the questions, each having their stats and options
-	Extensions:
-            2a.0 There is no question to display.
+	Extensions: 		2a. displays questions but does not have correct stats(number of votes, number of answerse, and if it has a photo).
+								-2a1. displays or has the incorrect values for stats -2a2. displays 0 or null for all stats
+						2b. displays no questions.
-            2a.1 Prompotes user to ask a question Frequency of Use: 	likely used everytime app runs, and multiple cycles.
+	Frequency of Use: 	likely used everytime app runs, and multiple cycles.
 	Status: 			pending testcase, and implementation
 	Responsibility:		Devon for test case
-	Prioirty: 			P1- very Important
+	Prioirty: 			P1-High

 ####	Use Case Number: 2
-	ID: UC-2
-  Title: 	 ViewQuestionAndAnswers
+	Use Case Name: 	 ViewQuestionAndAnswers
-  Description: The user has selected a question.
-The screen will display the question at
-              the top with a list of ansers below.
-The veiw will be a expanding list view. the drop down will show replies and pictures.
-Votes should also be displayed.

-	Primary Actor:	 AppUser
+	Participants:	 AppUser
+	Goal:			 To view a single question and its corresponding answers
 	Precondition:	 AppUser has found question of interest and selected it
-	Postcondition:	 AppUser can view the question and corresponding answers. note- should be added to offline list but this is tested below.
+	Postcondition:	 AppUser can view the question and corresponding answers
-	MainSuccess
-  Scenario:
-            1. The user clicks a question.
-            2. Information about that question is displayed.
-            3. user clicks on an answer.
-            4. answer information is displayed.
-  Extensions:
-            3a.1 no answers exsists for the question Frequency of Use: very often, close to every use.
-  Status: 			pending testcase, and implementation
-  Responsibility:		Devon for test case
-	Prioirty: 			P2- Medium

 ####	Case Number: 	3
 	Use Case Name: 	ViewReplies
 	Participants:	AppUser